freenas/freenas-docs/userguide/sharing.rst

 option **-o nolock** when running the :command:`mount` command on the client in order to allow write access to the NFS share.

-If you receive an error about a "time out giving up" when trying to mount the share from a Linux system, make sure that the portmapper service is running on the Linux client and start it if it is not.
-If portmapper is running and you still receive timeouts, force it to use TCP by including **-o tcp** in your :command:`mount` command.
+If a "time out giving up" error is shown when trying to mount the share from a Linux system, make sure that the portmapper service is running on the Linux client.
+If portmapper is running and timeouts are still shown, force the use of TCP by including **-o tcp** in the :command:`mount` command.

-If you receive an error "RPC: Program not registered", upgrade to the latest version of %brand% and restart the NFS service after the upgrade in order to clear the NFS cache.
+If a "RPC: Program not registered" error is shown, upgrade to the latest version of %brand% and restart the NFS service after the upgrade to clear the NFS cache.

-If your clients are receiving "reverse DNS" errors, add an entry for the IP address of the %brand% system in the "Host name database" field of
-:menuselection:`Network --> Global Configuration`.
+If clients see "reverse DNS" errors, add the %brand% IP address in the :guilabel:`Host name database` field of :menuselection:`Network --> Global Configuration`.

-If the client receives timeout errors when trying to mount the share, add the IP address and hostname of the client to the "Host name data base" field of
-:menuselection:`Network --> Global Configuration`.
+If clients receive timeout errors when trying to mount the share, add the client IP address and hostname to the :guilabel:`Host name data base` field in :menuselection:`Network --> Global Configuration`.

 Some older versions of NFS clients default to UDP instead of TCP and do not auto-negotiate for TCP.
 By default, %brand% uses TCP.
-To support UDP connections, go to :menuselection:`Services --> NFS` and check the box "Serve UDP NFS clients".
+To support UDP connections, go to :menuselection:`Services --> NFS` and check the box :guilabel:`Serve UDP NFS clients`.

 .. index:: WebDAV